DurdagiLab/docking-zscore-analysis/README.md

 # Citation
 If you use this tool in your research or publication, please cite it as follows:

 Isaoğlu, M., & Durdağı, S. (2025).
-Z-Score Analysis Tool for Docking Results (Version 1.0) [Computer software]. https://github.com/DurdagiLab/docking-zscore-analysis
+Z-Score Analysis Tool for Docking Results (Version 1.0) [Source Code]. https://github.com/DurdagiLab/docking-zscore-analysis